madalinungureanu/user-profile-picture/src/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 2.0.2 =
+Gutenberg fixes with alignment on the front end.
+Gutenberg fixes with the toggle boxes defaulting back to nothing.

 = 2.0.1 =
 Fixing PHP 5.2 incompatibility.
 Fixing Gutenberg front-end when there is no profile picture.